geigerzaehler/beets-alternatives/README.md

 ==================

 You want to manage multiple versions of your audio files with beets?
-Your favourite iPlayer has limited space and does not support OGG?
+Your favorite iPlayer has limited space and does not support OGG?
 You want to keep lossless versions on a large external drive?
 You want to symlink your audio to other locations?